book/03-urp-architecture.md

 • Separate Base/Overlay camera paths and specify application conditions

-• Safe shutdown with early-out in cameras without input (e.g. depth not generated)
+• Safe shutdown with early-out in cameras without input (e.g. depth not ide)

 3.7 Sample-based reference notes